Lansing Family Law Attorney

 Family law matters are among the most personal and emotionally challenging legal issues you can face.
 Whether you are going through a divorce, navigating a custody dispute, or addressing other family-related legal issues, you deserve an attorney who will listen, understand your situation, and fight for your interests.

-Baldori Law provides experienced family law representation in Michigan courts, working to achieve results that protect your rights and the well-being of your family.
+Baldori Law provides experienced family law representation in Michigan courts, working to achieve results that protect your rights and the well-being of your family — most often in the Ingham County courts that serve Lansing and East Lansing.

 Family Law Services